Polymer/old-docs-site/README.md

 This repo (`toolkitchen/docs`) is where the documentation source files live.
 To make a change, follow this basic process:

-1. Checkout this repo and make desired changes.
+1. Checkout this repo (using `git clone git://github.com/toolkitchen/docs.git --recursive`) and make desired changes.
 - To build the docs locally, run `grunt` or ``.
 This starts a web server at [http://localhost:4000](http://localhost:4000) where you can preview your edits.
 This also watches and rebuilds on changes.